The following photos were provided by my Hill relatives.

-Edward Ernest Hill (called Ern) was born in South Australia from parents who migrated from Ilminster in Somerset, England.
+Edward Ernest Hill (called Ern) was born in South Australia on Oct 25, 1878.

-Their store was called E. Day and Co.
+Their store was called E. Day & Co.
 Universal Providers and sold a wide range of merchandise.
-Store also sold medicines for a range of ailments including coughs and constipation.
+The store also sold medicines for a range of ailments including coughs and constipation.

 E.Day & Co. also owned Gambia Sawmills which they sold in June 1905 when they purchased the Sunnyhurst property to develop their orchards.

-From what I can work out the family’s grand residence Sunnyhurst was built from 1905 and they moved into the property in 1907.
-Sunnyhurst is located to the east of Bridgetown.
+From what I can work out the family’s grand residence Sunnyhurst was built from late 1905 and they most likely moved into the property in 1907 when they sold their store.
+Sunnyhurst Homestead is located to the east of Bridgetown at 18 Doust Street.
 The homestead and store were constructed from stone by an Italian stonemason.

 Ern was involved with numerous local organizations including:

 - Bridgetown Local Board of Health – tended his resignation in Oct 1903 if the meetings of the board could not be held on Saturdays.
 Resignation accepted in Nov, 1903.
 Joined the Health Board again in 1908 and was a member of the board until 1912.

 - Bridgetown Fruit Growers’ Association – Early mentions of involvement are articles from 1913 through to when he left Bridgetown in 1947.
 He was a life time member.